my-knowledge-base-123/development-standards/laravel/development-standards.md

 - You **MUST NOT** keep unused functions: if a controller function is not used anywhere, it should be removed
 - You **SHOULD** wisely use **service layer** and **repository layer** to refine controllers (see more at [Repositories](#-repositories) and [Services](#-services))
+- You **SHOULD** use `try-catch` carefully in controller methods to handle error response, as Laravel has built-in error handling, which ease this process.
+Only catch exceptions you expect to be thrown in that block that way you can properly log unexpected exceptions and fix any other bugs in your code that may have caused those, instead of hiding them from yourself.

 > [Repository vs Service vs Trait](https://stackoverflow.com/questions/60029955/when-to-use-repository-vs-service-vs-trait-in-laravel)